roshanis/10kings/chapter2_alauddin_khilji_final.md

 By the time I took my oath in 1298, Alauddin had already changed how Delhi took wealth from the land.

 After early Mongol raids and court conspiracies he reached a simple conclusion: you don't prevent rebellion with soldiers alone.
-You keep potential rebels poor and watched, and you keep a permanent army ready to crush anyone who moves.
+You keep potential rebels poor,under watch, and a permanent army loyal andready to crush anyone who moves.

 The real danger lay in village chiefs and Hindu landholders who ruled the countryside like minor kings, rich enough to keep horses, weapons, and private armies.
 So he broke them.